TedHusted/awake/awake.md/awake.md

 The hologram switches to graphs and reports indicating birth rates, manufacturing rates, agricultural production, and attrition.

 Taedong: Worker automation proceeds on schedule.
 The new JuJa units have replaced 24% of the laborers and increased production by 36%.
 Older workers are encouraged to retire early.
 Younger workers are encouraged to switch to the military or health care for the elderly.
 The latest birth rate has declined to 1.5 children per woman.
+This rate aligns with our projections.

 The hologram shifts from facts and figures to images from public service announcements.

 Taedong: The Publicity and Information Department is promoting both family planning and the value of female offspring.
 The upgrades to the Yongbyon nuclear plant are proceeding.
 We are keeping up with the JuJa power consumption.
 We are on track to fully automate labor-intense jobs in eight years.
 We can then devote more resources to the military over the long term.

+Sounding pleased, Ri says “Excellent.
+We automate production and devote our best people to the military.”

 ***